How We Reached 50% Sales Growth by Setting Up the Right Sales Operations

 A few months ago, I got a call from the CEO of a service boutique company.
-He was very nervous about the fact that his company doesn’t have any sales procedures, and they have had a difficult time selling since they launched a new service.
+He was very nervous that his company did not have any sales procedures, and they have had a difficult time selling since they launched a new service.

 “Now we need to FOCUS on SALES,” said the CEO.

-From the instant we met, we recognized that there was much work to do.
+From the moment we met, we recognized that there was much work to do.

 The company had no sales procedures or sales funnel.

-All employees had unclear roles, and everyone was doing everything.
-No one had clear responsibilities because the CEO or the COO were allocating the tasks without regard to their context.
+The roles of the employees were unclear — and everyone was doing everything.
+No one had clear responsibilities because the CEO or the COO were allocating the tasks regardless of their context.

 The company had no CRM at the beginning.
 They tried to manage the CRM but didn’t know how to implement their strategy with it — which happens a lot.

-All employees, including the management, couldn’t differentiate between Marketing, Pre-sales, Sales, Customer Success, and finance.
-Also, they didn’t use those terms or even conscious of them.
+All employees, including management, were unable to differentiate between Marketing, Pre-sales, Sales, Customer Success, and finance.
+Also, they didn’t use those terms nor were even conscious of them.

 The First Week of Establishing a Robust Sales Operations